datkk06/OpenStack-Tutorial/README.md

 # OpenStack-Tutorial
 OpenStack Tutorial based on CentOS and RedHat OpenStack distributions.
 Target OpenStack releases are: Kilo, Liberty and Mitaka.
-Differences between these relase should not impact the tutorial.
+Differences between these releases should not impact the material covered in the tutorial.

 The Linux releases used during this tutorial are CentOS 7.2 and RHEL 7.2.